 Aligning the Next Generation Science Standards (NGSS) with IB curricula

 Are you an IB teacher in the US and grappling with how to align the requirements of both the Next Generation Science Standards (NGSS) with your IB programme?
-A new resource for IB teachers has been produced in collaboration with the IB, several science educators and Achieve (the organization that drafted the NGSS) to help educators with implementation.
+A new resource for IB teachers has been produced by the IB, in collaboration with science educators, to help with implementation.